mshustef/literaryclock/README.md

 </p>

 ## Materials
-* **Kindle 3 Keyboard** (I think this can be run on multiple models but I haven't explored this yet - I have touch and non--touch to try out)
+* **Kindle 10th Gen**
-* **Computer connection** for use with SSH and transferring files
+* **Computer** for use with SSH and transferring files

 ## Build Overview
 The overview is fairly simple.
-Jailbreak the kindle, install launchpad, install USBNetwork, install Python.
+Jailbreak the kindle, install KUAL, install USBNetLite, install Python.
 Use something like USB transfer to transfer all the files to the right place and then SSH into the kindle to set a cronjob.

 That's it.
 Copy some files, then one CronJob + copy a file via SSH.
 I've tried to provide very detailed steps below - it might look more daunting before you get started.